This post contains Amazon Affiliate links.

-In the late afternoons we do one or two simple Camp Mom activities depending on the theme of the week and we also play a lot of games.
-Sometimes we will wander the neighborhood and go on a spider hunt or we'll just go on some sort of adventure or to a new park.
+In the late afternoons we do one or two simple Virtual Book Club Summer Camp activities depending on the theme of the week and we also play a lot of games.
+Sometimes we will wander the neighborhood and go on a spider hunt or we’ll just go on some sort of adventure or to a new park.

 Lately all three of my kids having really been loving playing games.
 Even my two year old will join in and either be on someone’s team or try playing all by himself.

 - UNO (my two year old is on my team and finds the right colors and then puts them on the deck for our turn)